 If do-it-yourself sleep strategies do not seem to be enough, Mid Coast Hospital houses a Sleep Disorders Center.
 If needed, the health plan’s prescription benefits will also help you afford needed sleep aids.

 Eating right is a key component to preventing chronic conditions and disease such as diabetes, losing weight, having energy throughout the day, and feeling good.
-The Bowdoin College Health Plan covers nutritional counseling for medical conditions.
+The Bowdoin College Health Plans cover nutritional counseling for certain medical conditions.
 The College urges you to take advantage of the highly rated, healthy, and carefully crafted food services on campus.

 For people looking for more information on nutrition, the American Dietetic Association offers reliable online nutrition information, Hannaford offers free healthy living classes in their stores, and Mid Coast Hospital runs nutritional programs and events at (207) 373-6589.
 Bowdoin’s dining services page also offers healthy eating tips and resources and recipes.

 Weight loss is hard but you do not have to do it alone!
 No matter how much weight you would like to lose, there are many resources that can help you.
-For example, Bowdoin’s Health Insurance Plan provides coverage for nutritional counseling to treat a medical condition such as obesity.
+For example, Bowdoin’s Health Plans provide coverage for nutritional counseling to treat a medical condition such as obesity.

 Bowdoin also helps employees in losing weight by providing on site, low fee fitness classes through the athletics department and free use Bowdoin’s state-of-the-art-facilities including the Peter Buck Center for Health and Fitness, Morrell Gym, Farley Field House and pool and the Sidney J. Watson Ice Arena.
 The College also has extensive outing opportunities -- don’t be shy about joining in with the students on fitness adventures!